jeff4/a7/src/pages/posts/51-nueva.md

 	* **1957** - [Frank Rosenblatt](https://en.wikipedia.org/wiki/Frank_Rosenblatt), alum of Bronx Science, Cornell undergrad, Cornell PhD, builds the mechanical [first implementation of the perceptron](https://en.wikipedia.org/wiki/Perceptron#Mark_I_Perceptron_machine) at the Cornell Aeronautical Laboratory, funded by US Office of Naval Research and the Rome Air Developmwent Center.
 		* See also this history at the [Cornell website](https://news.cornell.edu/stories/2019/09/professors-perceptron-paved-way-ai-60-years-too-soon)
 	* **1969** - MIT mathematicians Minsky and Papert's critique of Perceptron
 ***
+### Brief notes on Pasquinelli

+#### Chapter 4
+* 19th century.
+Babbage and Marx.
+Two principles
+	1. A machine or a system of machines can replicate the work of a worker or group of workers
+	1. **The Babbage Principle** whereby the division of labour means there is a division to units of work that can be measured, optimized, etc. Leads to Taylorism and Fordist production.

+#### Chapter 9 - Invention of the Perceptron
+*
+***

 ### 12/27/2023 Will Scaling Work by Dwarmish